 This fun street festival in Downtown Brevard honors some special wildlife critters, the white squirrels.
 These are not albinos, but siblings to the gray Eastern tree squirrel.
-And this particular species made its way to Brevard in 1949 as a result of a carnival wreck in central Florida.
+This particular species made its way to Brevard in 1949 as a result of a carnival wreck in central Florida.

-For those who don’t believe they really exist, there are guided white squirrel tours.
-Resident expert and director of the White Squirrel Institute will guide families through Brevard College, the squirrels’ favorite feeding grounds.
+For those who don’t believe they really exist, walk through nearby Brevard College, the squirrels’ favorite feeding grounds.
 Those lucky enough to live in Transylvania County will be displaying their winning photos of these wildlife critters caught on film.
 Photo entries will be on display, as well as a White Squirrel Exhibit that recalls their Brevard history and the results of the squirrel count that takes place every year.

 Free admission.
-For safety reasons, dogs are allowed.
-No alcohol is allowed at festival, except for approved designated area.
+For safety reasons, dogs are not allowed.
+No alcohol is allowed at festival, except for the approved designated areas.

 Directions from Asheville: I-26 East to exit 40/Highway 280/Airport toward Brevard.
 Downtown Brevard is 33 miles from Downtown Asheville.